by Erin Hunter

-Heavily bronzed with big downturned blue eyes, Warhol’s closest friend and fashionista, Roy Fenwick Halston (who went only by Halston), looked at ease in front of a camera, handsomely confident and charismatic.
+Heavily bronzed with big downturned blue eyes, Warhol’s closest friend and fashionista, Roy Halston Frowick (who went only by Halston), looked at ease in front of a camera, handsomely confident and charismatic.
 There was often a cigarette dangling from his hand; many would say he was never without the comforting drug nestled between his fingers.
 His light brown hair was coiffed in a simple style away from his face, and like Warhol, his trademark black turtleneck exuded an elegant minimalism.

 The two friends were incredibly different but shared a desire, justifiably a need, to transform the rigidity of art and fashion.
 This bond forged an iconic working friendship that influenced the intersection of art and fashion that we recognize today.
 Whether it’s in the form of a 2014 exhibit like Halston and Warhol: Silver and Suede or a Netflix feature series like “Halston”, America posthumously commemorates the work, friendship, and lives of Warhol and Halston.

 Both artists had a lust for life that clothing or art could not fully encompass.
 Part of the reason they became social icons and celebrities is because celebrities wanted to be around them, be seen with them, wear them, and be painted by them.
 Their identities became as fabulous as their work, and collaboration seemed imminent.